UFH free store

 Shopping

-The Free Store is operated by the Residence Life staff, Community and Recreation.
 All residents are welcome.
 Please do not give access to anyone from outside the building.
 This is a resident resource.
+You will be asked to sign in wit ha staff member when entering the Free Store.

 We work hard to keep the Free Store as clean and organized as possible.
 Please help us and your fellow residents by tidying up any mess you make.
 We welcome your help in other ways too.
 If you see a need please talk to us.
 Your contributions will benefit your community.